User Guide

 Step 5: Save

-Tap Save and polling begins immediately.
-If you left the name blank, PollWatt automatically names the device from the RMCard's hostname after the first successful poll.
+Tap Save.
+Polling kicks off right away.
+If you left the name blank, the app fills it in from the UPS's own hostname after the first successful poll.

 Choosing an SNMP Version